 Camp will provide linens (sheets, pillow, towels) for all international staff, and for American staff that are flying to camp.
 All other staff should bring their own linens to fit twin-sized beds.

 Each cabin has their laundry washed once a week.
 All laundry is done in-house and returned the next day.
-Staff may either include their laundry with their bunk or utilize the complimentary staff laundry facilities (you will need to bring your own detergent).
+Staff may either include their laundry with their bunk or utilize our coin-operated staff laundry facilities (you will need to bring your own detergent).

 It’s definitely hot at camp.
 Most days are going to be around 80-85°F (25-30°C).
 It is often humid as well.
 At night, it does cool down, but it does not get cold.
 Some days, there might be a short afternoon rain shower.